what does it mean when a fish has red eyes?

 Why Does My Angelfish Have Red Eyes?

 Some species of angelfish naturally have red eyes.
 Similarly, albino angelfish lack dark pigments, so their eyes are pink or red like all other albino creatures.
-Red or bloodshot eyes can be a sign of a health problem, like viral hemorrhagic septicemia or injury.
-Angelfish that have been poisoned by ammonia, nitrate, or CO2 may have bloody eyes.

 An angelfish’s eyes sometimes change color, but not very often.
-If the eyes are red from birth, that’s usually the color that they’ll remain.
+If the eyes are red from birth, that’s usually the color they’ll remain.

 What Does It Mean When A Fish Has Red Eyes?